acbilson/chaos-content/notes/top-of-mind.md

 - Learn more about _ikigai_, or "a reason for being" [Polymath Playbook](https://salman.io/blog/polymath-playbook/)

-- add 🌱 🌿 🪴  (seedling, sprout, potted plant) before notes to indicate their publication maturity.
+- Add 🌱 🌿 🪴  (seedling, sprout, potted plant) before notes to indicate their publication maturity.
 There's both epistemic (i.e. how confident I am) and complete, but I think one symbol is sufficient to represent both for now.

+- Define composite notes and leaf notes.
+A common practice in Obsidian is to append "MOC" to a composite note.
+Andy uses the '§' symbol.
+I could also add it to the front matter and filter them into a separate list.

+- Determine my promotion-to-post guidelines.
+Some of my notes equal my posts in quality, length, and completeness.
+How to decide when a note about programming becomes an insight post?